ipilcher/fdf/README.md

 * Create a directory for filter plugins &mdash; `/usr/local/lib/fdf-filters` or `/usr/local/lib64/fdf-filters`.

-* Copy the multicast DNS filter to the filter plugin directory.
+* Copy the included filters to the filter plugin directory.

 * Copy the configuration file to `/etc/fdf-config.json`.